 One Thing You Hope To Accomplish In Your Reading / Blogging Life in 2024?

 I want to get back into a regular routine when it comes to reading.
 This includes creating TBRs (to be read) posts, so I can pre-plan what I read in the next month.
-I want to keep utilizing my local library as that’s helped keep me motivated to keep reading.
-Finally, I want to make sure that I DNF a book as quickly as possible versus trying to force myself to read a book that I’m not interested in.
+I want to keep utilizing my local library, as that’s helped keep me motivated to keep reading.
+Finally, I want to make sure that I DNF a book as quickly as possible, rather than trying to force myself to read a book that I’m not interested in.

 As always, Happy Reading!
 Let me know if you end up participating in this end-of-year book survey.